 The first class in March had 6 participants in attendance with 30 more participants on board to train in April.
 The two-day training consisted of everyone practicing the virtue of gratitude and expressing this via their newly acquired creative skills.
 The course included a lecture on Rudolf Steiner, where a group reading of Steiner’s work took place around the concept of gratitude and the importance for children to practice gratitude.
 Our trainer, Zaid Philander, engaged one on one with each participant and assisted them with how to guide and facilitate the children they work with in their community.

 After participants have completed their training, they will implement, facilitate and teach what they have learnt through this project, creating gratitude blankets in their communities and groups.
 Their children’s gratitude blankets will be exhibited in our annual exhibition later this year.

 The Butterfly Art Project chose gratitude as the theme for this year’s bonus module, because studies show that irrespective of how discouraging and vulnerable one’s situation might be, they become more energized and positive when practicing gratitude.
 Gratitude builds resilience and helps develop the coping mechanisms needed in difficult and traumatic times.
 It enables one to endure and build immunity in dealing with negative circumstances.
 When faced with trauma, practicing gratitude provides one with perspective so as not to become overwhelmed.

-Creating art gives children an opportunity to not only explore their potential and creativity, but also to represent experiences that they perhaps cannot verbalize.
-This is therapeutic.
-Because of this healing power of art, it is important that we empower adults who work with children, so that they can enable their stability and their sense of self (sound values, own goals, mature traits, beliefs and a sense of purpose).
+Creating art is therapeutic and gives children an opportunity not only to explore their potential and creativity, but also represent experiences that they may not be able to verbalize.
+Because of the healing power artistic engagement provides, it is important that we empower adults who work with children to offer this therapeutic opportunity to increase their stability and sense of self via sound values, developing their own goals, gaining maturity, identifying their beliefs and gaining a sense of purpose.